China takes measures to ensure employment, work resumption

 An unemployment insurance program has enabled more than 3 million enterprises to enjoy a total refunding of 38.8 billion yuan (5.48 billion U.S. dollars), benefiting nearly 81 million employees around the country, according to Lu.

+To ease the financial pressure on enterprises, a total of 232.9 billion yuan of social insurance premiums were exempted and 28.6 billion yuan was deferred from February to March.

-A special online job fair was also organized to revive job markets hit by the epidemic, while social insurance premiums were cut or deferred to ease the financial pressure on enterprises, said the spokesperson.
+A special online job fair was also organized by the ministry to revive job markets hit by the epidemic.

+By last Thursday, more than 13.39 million job posts from 1.34 million companies had been offered to applicants at the special online job fair, which was launched on March 20 and will last until the end of June, said Zhang Ying, another official of the ministry.

+In addition, to promote the employment of laborers from impoverished areas amid the battle against poverty and COVID-19, the MHRSS has given priority to work resumption of leading poverty alleviation enterprises, workshops, factories and rural cooperatives, according to Zhang.

 From January to March, a total of 2.29 million new urban jobs were created, data from the National Bureau of Statistics showed.